YDIB11/Swissdata/index.markdown

   <div class="container">
     <h2 class="title is-3">Typical reaction shapes around innovation events</h2>
     <p>
       Not every announcement looks the same.
-Some behave like classic “platform launches”, others like hardware hype cycles or broad ecosystem shocks.
+Some behave like classic "platform launches", others like hardware hype cycles or broad ecosystem shocks.
-      The interactive chart below shows stylized average <strong>cumulative returns</strong>
+      The interactive chart below is a <strong>placeholder sketch</strong> (hard-coded toy curves).
-      for three archetypes over an 11-day window.
+      Once archetypes are finalized, we will replace this with averages computed from real event windows.
     </p>
     <div class="sdx-chart-block" data-animate="fade-up">
       <div class="sdx-toggle-group">